vinifmor/bauh/README.md

 mirrors_sort_limit: 5  # defines the maximum number of mirrors that will be used for speed sorting.
 Use 0 for no limit or leave it blank to disable sorting.
 aur:  true  # allows to manage AUR packages
 repositories: true  # allows to manage packages from the configured repositories
+repositories_mthread_download: false  # enable multi-threaded download for repository packages if aria2 is installed
 ```
 - Required dependencies:
     - **pacman**